Why you should travel to Palau once in your life

 To get to Palau, there are several flight routes, often with stopovers in major hubs like Hong Kong, Seoul, or Manila.
 From there, various airlines offer direct flights to Roman Tmetuchl International Airport in Koror.
 Book your flights well in advance, as seats to Palau, especially during peak season, sell out quickly.
 Alternatively, you can consider combination trips where you first visit a larger Asian city and plan the Trip to Palau as an exotic add-on.

 Once you arrive in Palau, various transportation options are available to move between the islands and major attractions.
-Some resorts offer shuttle services, and there are taxis as well as rental cars for exploring the main island of Babeldaob.
+Some Resorts offer shuttle services, and there are taxis as well as rental cars for exploring the main island of Babeldaob.
 Ferries and small planes connect the more remote islands, allowing you to comfortably discover different parts of the archipelago.
 Occasionally, local tour providers are also present, organizing tours through Palau's fascinating landscapes.
 This way, you have the opportunity to reach even the most remote corners without much effort.

 Recommendations for Accommodations and Restaurants

 For your stay in Palau, we recommend local boutique Hotels and eco-friendly lodges that not only offer you comfort but are also sustainably operated.
-The Palau Pacific Resort is a luxury hotel that stands out with its nature-inspired architecture and environmental initiatives.
+The Palau Pacific Resort is a Luxury hotel that stands out with its nature-inspired architecture and environmental initiatives.
 Here you can stay in stylish bungalows surrounded by tropical gardens with direct access to private beach sections.
 For a more authentic experience, guesthouses and family-run businesses often lovingly managed and provide you with an intensive insight into local culture.

 When it comes to culinary experiences, Palau has a lot to offer.
 A must-visit is the Red Rooster Café in Koror, where you can try fresh local dishes—from freshly caught fish to traditional dishes like taro-based snow peas.
 If you love exotic flavors, you will enjoy the delicious wood-grilled seafood at the local markets.
 The markets are also a great place to discover Palau's fresh fruits and handmade treats.